Do not let the fog hide the clouds in the Internet of Things

 · It is truly real-time - Fog computing has much higher expedience than any other cloud computing architecture we know today.
 Since all data analysis are being done at the spot it represents a true real time concept, which means it is a perfect match for the needs of Internet of Things concept.

-· Boosts data security - Collected data is more secure when it doesn't travel.
+· Boosts data - Collected data is more secure when it doesn't travel.
 Also makes data storing much simpler, because it stays in its country of origin.
 Sending data abroad might violate certain laws.

 Disadvantages of Fog Computing